 I promised everyone I’d be back soon.
-On this edition of The South Will Blog Again we will finish our coverage of the 2012 Bowl Season with my analysis of the National Championship of between Alabama and Notre Dame.
+On this edition of The South Will Blog Again we will finish our coverage of the 2012 Bowl Season with my analysis of free hookup sites that are actually free.

 Once again, to no surprise to my readers, the SEC emerged victorious.
 And I suspect to folks not named “Holtz” it wasn’t too shocking that Bama won.
 But I suspect it surprised a few Yankees and SEC haters just how much of a beat down it was.

 As I said on Facebook at the time, the Irish haven’t looked this weak since the Potato Famine.

 While on the one hand, having the “Houndstooth Mafia” win again is going to be obnoxious.
 All of us non-Tide SEC types are going to spend all season hearing the arrogant rants and chants of Crimson Pride.
 No one has more annoying Sidewalk Alums than Bama.
 Not even the Irish.
 On the other hand, what am I saying?
 Even Bama’s concrete graduates take a back seat to the hordes of Plastic Paddies in this country.